 27. Plan your meals.

 You will be so much more likely to eat healthy if you are planning for it.
-Here is a meal planning guide if you need one.
+Click Here to Get my FREE Meal Planning Toolkit .

 28. Eat organic when possible.

 Follow the Dirty Dozen List to avoid the most pesticide laden produce.

 29. Drink green tea.